vuejs/docs/src/guide/introduction.md

 ## Single-File-Komponenten {#single-file-components}

-In most build-tool-enabled Vue projects, we author Vue components using an HTML-like file format called **Single-File Component** (also known as `*.vue` files, abbreviated as **SFC**).
+In den meisten Build-Tool-aktivierten Vue-Projekten werden Vue-Komponenten in einem HTML-ähnlichen Dateiformat namens **Single-File Component** erstellt (also known as `*.vue` files, abbreviated as **SFC**).
 A Vue SFC, as the name suggests, encapsulates the component's logic (JavaScript), template (HTML), and styles (CSS) in a single file.
 Here's the previous example, written in SFC format:

 ```vue
 <script>